 What is the Mars Climate Database?

-The Mars Climate Database (MCD) aims at providing scientists and enthusiasts with a realistic and reliable modelisation of the martian climatological system.
+The Mars Climate Database (MCD) aims at providing scientists, engineers and enthusiasts with a realistic and reliable modelisation of the martian climatological system.

 The MCD is a database of meteorological fields derived from General Circulation Model (GCM) numerical simulations of the Martian atmosphere and validated using available observational data.